TheAndileLanga/TheAndileLanga/README.md

 ## About Me
 Hi, I am *The Andile Langa*, but you can call me Andile.
 I'm a graphic designer, digital artist/illustrator and animator.
-Most days you can find me at `LGA Media` designing websites and helping my clients with their online presence, and when I'm not doing that
+Usually, you can find me at `LGA Media` designing websites and helping my clients with their online presence, and when I'm not doing that
 I'm drawing, writing and making pictures move.

 ## My interests